NuGet/docs.microsoft.com-nuget/docs/api/registration-base-url-resource.md

 CriticalBugs | The package has bugs which make it unsuitable for usage Other        | The package was deprecated due to a reason not on this list

 If the `reasons` property contains strings that are not from the known set, they should be ignored.
-Additionally, if the `reasons` property contains only strings that are not from the known set, the property should be treated as if it only contained the "Other" string.
+Additionally, if the property contains only strings that are not from the known set, it should be treated as if it only contained the "Other" string.

 ### Sample request